FIFO queue of void *. List functions do not compile against a Queue.

 queue_peek

 Returns a void * to the front element of the queue without removing it.
-Returns NULL if the queue is empty.
+Returns NULL if the queue is empty or the stored payload is NULL.

 void *queue_peek(Queue *queue);